Principal Components of Nuclear Mass Model Residuals: Summary

 This study employs Principal Component Analysis (PCA) to extract and analyze the principal components of model residuals from six widely used nuclear mass models, aiming to explore unperceived effects missing in current nuclear mass predictions.
 Key findings reveal distinct characteristics compared to the principal components of nuclear mass models themselves.
 No single principal component of the nuclear mass model residuals takes an overwhelmingly dominant role, which means that residuals of different models are largely uncorrelated, indicating current nuclear mass models fail to account for some underlying physical mechanisms in diverse ways.

 Further analysis links specific PCs to model-specific missing effects: PC1 is critical for refining FRDM2012, HFB17, KTUY05, and D1M, with features concentrated in light nuclei; PC2 (related to shell effects) is vital for LDM and relevant for HFB17, KTUY05, and D1M; PC3 (involving some fine features related to shell structures, odd-even behaviors, and superheavy nuclei) matters for microscopic models RMF and HFB17.
-PC4, PC5, and PC6, while important for FRDM2012, D1M, and KTUY05 respectively, lack clear features to be physically interpreted.
+PC4, PC5, and PC6, while important for FRDM2012, D1M, and KTUY05 respectively, exhibit subtle patterns with wide and fragmented distributions across the nuclear chart, indicating they include fine-scale structures that likely reflect a superposition of multiple effects.
+These components are difficult to attribute unambiguously to a single known physical mechanism.
+They should include some subtle patterns of known effects and even some unknown effects.

 In conclusion, the lack of a universally dominant residual pattern suggests that there is no single missing ingredient that can uniformly improve all existing nuclear mass models.
 Instead, model improvements should be guided by the specific principal components most relevant to each model residual.
 This work provides a data-driven strategy to identify model deficiencies and guide the refinement of nuclear mass predictions.